cs1302uga/cs1302-styleguide/README.md

-Here is a fair and honest warning: if you wait until you are nearly done writing some code before checking its style, then do not be surprised if you significantly increases the overall the amount of time you need to complete the assignment.
+Here is a fair and honest warning: if you wait until you are nearly done writing some code before checking its style, then do not be surprised if you significantly increases the overall amount of time you need to complete an assignment.
 You won't have a good time.
-Some of that extra time will be from:
+Much of that extra time will be from:

  * fixing many code style violations;